songmin0/ambrosia/data/balancing/balancing.md

 *HP and Skill use per entity in 1 game - Taji (green) immediately dies on turn 1.
 Other players are defeated upon the Potato's 2nd ultimate (Skill 2)*

 ### There exists a simple effective strategy.
-The simplest stratey is to use Chia's HP shield before the boss ults.
+The simplest strategy is to use Chia's HP shield before the boss ults.
 This is on Turn 1 and the first time the boss drops below 50% HP.
 All other behaviour is random.

 5-batch Victory Rates: 65.7%, 68.1%, 63.4%, 64.9%, 68.1%
 Average Victory Rate: 66%